Find or upload the paper

-Search arXiv, PubMed, DOI, or bring the PDF already sitting in your downloads.
+Search arXiv, PubMed, DOI, or drop in the PDF already sitting in your downloads.

-For researchers with too many papers to read
+For researchers with more papers than reading time

 Search or upload a paper.
-Get a clear explanation of the argument, method, findings, and limitations.
-Ask questions when something does not add up.
+Get the main argument, method, findings, and limitations in minutes, or turn it into a two-host podcast for the commute.
+Ask questions when something deserves a closer look.

 to a first explanation